globus/globus-sdk-python/docs/examples/timer_management/index.rst

 This script creates a new timer, on source and destination collections provided via the command-line.
 It syncs an input file or directory between the two.

+The script assumes that the path being synced is the same on the source and destination for simplicity.

 .. note::
     This example does not handle ``data_access`` scope requirements.
     See the later example to handle this.